 OpenOrienteering Mapper is an orienteering mapmaking program, thought as a free alternative to the existing proprietary solution.
 Its main advantages compared to it are:

 - Open Source: the program is completely free, every programmer can improve it.

-- Cross-platform: the program works on Windows, Mac OS X and Linux.
-An Android version is being worked on.
+- Cross-platform: the program works on Android, Windows, Mac OS X and Linux.

 It is currently under development and at the moment it is in beta state.
-While some features like live GPS support are still missing, all required functions for drawing maps are there and the program works very stable.
+All required functions for drawing maps are there and the program works very stable.
 So it can be considered ready for productive use, although it is like always a good idea to keep backups of your files.
 We are happy about feedback to the program.

 Main features of the current version include:

 - Native ISOM 2000 (forest) and ISSOM 2007 (sprint) symbol sets

 - Import and export of ocd maps and symbol sets (import: version 6 – 11, export: version 8)